-How frequently you should install new air filters may depend on the following:
+How regularly you need to replace your air filters may depend on the following:

 - Total indoor air quality

 - Quantity of pets

 - Air pollution levels and construction near the residence